John Buck (Onondaga politician)

 John Buck (c.
 1818 – 1893), titled Skanawati among other variants, was a leader of the Onondaga who lived near Ontario's Grand River.
 He was the official keeper of the wampum records of the Iroquois, sometimes described as a firekeeper.
 He took on the role of wampum keeper in 1843.
 Buck was described in a contemporary account as "a capable ruler and an able and trustworthy negotiator".
 Kenyon and Kenyon identify him as a "follower of Handsome Lake".

-Biography
+Background

+John Buck was born c.
+1818.
+He was described in an obituary as being descended from "ancient Iroquois nobility" and was of Tutelo descent.